mattermost/mattermost-developer-documentation/site/content/blog/2020-05-20-hands-on-iouring-go.md

 ```

- Feel free to check out the [source](https://github.com/agnivade/frodo) to get into the nitty gritties of the implementation.
+Feel free to check out the [source](https://github.com/agnivade/frodo) to get into the nitty-gritties of the implementation.

 ### Performance

 No blog post is complete without some performance numbers.
 However, proper benchmark comparison of I/O engines would probably require another blog post in itself.
 For the sake of completeness, I will just post results from a short and unscientific test on my laptop.
 Don't read too much into it because any manner of benchmarks are highly dependent on the workload, queue parameters, hardware, time of the day, and the color of your shirt.

 We will use [fio](https://github.com/axboe/fio) which is a nifty tool written by Jens himself to benchmark several I/O engines with different workloads, supporting both `io_uring` and `libaio`.
 There are far too many knobs to change.
 But we will perform a very simple experiment using a workload of random read/writes with a ratio of 75/25, using a 1GiB file, and varying block sizes of 16KiB, 32KiB and 1MiB.
-And then we repeat the entire experiment with queue sizes of 8, 16 and 32.
+And then we repeat the entire experiment with queue sizes of 8, 16, and 32.

 ![image](/blog/2020-05-20-hands-on-iouring-go/depth_8.png)
 ![image](/blog/2020-05-20-hands-on-iouring-go/depth_16.png)
 ![image](/blog/2020-05-20-hands-on-iouring-go/depth_32.png)

-Note that this is io_uring in it's basic mode without polling, in which case, the results can be even higher.
+Note that this is `io_uring` in its basic mode without polling, in which case, the results can be even higher.

 ### Conclusion

-This was a pretty big post, and thank you for reading so far !
+This was a pretty big post, and thank you for reading so far!

 `io_uring` is still in its nascent stages, but it's quickly gaining a lot of traction.
 A lot of big names (libuv, RocksDB) already support it.
 There is even a patch to nginx that adds io_uring support.
 Hopefully native Go support is something that lands soon.

-Each new version of the kernel keep getting new features of the API, and more and more syscalls are starting to be supported.
-It is an exciting new frontier for Linux performance !
+Each new version of the kernel gets new features of the API, and more and more syscalls are starting to be supported.
+It is an exciting new frontier for Linux performance!

 Below are some of the resources that I have used to prepare for this post.
 Please do check them out if you want to know more.